 4. Have Another Tractor Pull You Out

 After the tractor has been freed from the mud, be sure to check its condition.
-Consult your local John Deere dealer if you have any questions.
+For more information about freeing a tractor stuck in mud, visit this page or consult your local John Deere dealer.